 Auburn University is composed of two campuses-Auburn and Montgomery.
-A student enrolled in an undergraduate division at either campus who wishes to transfer to the undergraduate division at the other, will be considered for admission as a transfer student from another accredited institution.
-Due to the small difference in some curricula and courses, the amount of transfer credit and advanced standing will be determined by the appropriate academic unit and the Registrar at the campus to which he transfers.
+A student enrolled in an undegraduate division at either campus who wishes to transfer to the undergraduate division at the other will be considered as a transfer student from any other accredited institution.
+Due to the difference in some curricula and courses, the amount of transfer credit and advanced standing will be determined by the appropriate academic unit and the Registrar at the campus to which the student transfers.